 Trim Colors for a Brick House: I think a dark gray or black would look good with the gray brick.

-Jackie Craven, Architecture Guide, says:Your house is lovely, and it doesn't need much to add pizazz.
+Jackie Craven, About.com Architecture, says:Your house is lovely, and it doesn't need much to add pizazz.
 A few ideas:

 - Paint the garage doors a deep beige, slightly darker than the color you've used in your gables.
 Your goal is to balance the garage side of your home with the dark brick on the opposite end.